-The NSA had began monitoring Osama Bin Laden’s satellite phone in the very early period of the 1990’s, it is not known exactly what year however yet it’s assumed either in 1992 or 1993 while the CIA had begun monitoring Bin Laden in 1991.
+When the decade of the 1990’s began, the intelligence community were just beginning to know of the name, Osama Bin Laden.
+However, they won’t know the specifics of his group, Al Qaeda, until a short while later.
+The NSA had began monitoring Osama Bin Laden’s satellite phone in the very early period of the 1990’s, however, it is not known exactly what year exactly but it’s assumed either in 1992 or 1993 with the CIA monitoring Bin Laden in 1991.
 The FBI also began their own investigation into the Saudi, noticing Bin Laden’s name in files given to them from the CIA & NSA in 1995.
-Bin Laden uses his satellite phone between 1991–1996, when he discontinues use of it.
+Bin Laden was using a satellite phone, which was being monitored by the NSA, when he finally discontinues use of it in 1998.
 In January 1996, the Justice Department creates Squad I-49 a unit composed of prosecutors of the Southern District of New York and FBI agents in the NY office dedicated in monitoring the financial and logistical nature of Al Qaeda.

 The unit is led by Louis Napoli, John Anticev, Jack Cloonan, John O’Neill, Carl Summerlin, Kevin Cruise and Tom Lang.
 Just a month later the Central Intelligence Agency begins its own unit dedicated to tracking Osama Bin Laden and the Al Qaeda cell.
 David Cohen, head of the CIA’s Counter-terrorism center in 1996, wanted to implement a virtual station modeled on the Agency’s overseas stations and act as one station sharing the data collected in the region.
 Cohen had a hard time however figuring out who would run their station and found the perfect candidate at the time.
 Someone who could speak Farsi, Arabic and understood the nature of the Sunni-Shia divide and the al-Qaeda cell.
 There was one name who stood out in his experience with Islamic Fundamentalism, Michael Scheuer.